 We are mean, rotten people.

-I was sitting with Gina in the first-floor café, waiting for Matt to get out of his class so I could give him the Rosemary’s Baby script we have to read for Thursday.
+I was sitting with Gina in the first-floor café, waiting for Mark to get out of his class so I could give him the Rosemary’s Baby script we have to read for Thursday.
 Gina and I were catching up about spring break and looking at some unusual photos stored on her digital camera, when my phone started ringing.
-This was surprising for three reasons: (1) I generally keep my cell phone on vibrate, (2) the only person who ever calls me when I’m at school is Sara (who hardly calls me on weekdays anymore to keep her minutes down), and (3) I have never, ever been able to get a decent signal inside any of the buildings at school.
+This was surprising for three reasons: (1) I generally keep my cell phone on vibrate, (2) the only person who ever calls me when I’m at school is Lucy (who hardly calls me on weekdays anymore to keep her minutes down), and (3) I have never, ever been able to get a decent signal inside any of the buildings at school.

 It turned out it was my mom.
 She got laid off, so she spends her time vacuuming, doing laundry, and watching the news.
 I figured she had either found my porn, vacuumed up my porn, or saw something about my porn on the news.
 Actually, she said, “I just saw on the news the Blue Line was shut down from Addison to Jefferson Park.”